pingcap/docs-cn/tiup/tiup-bench.md

 # Stress Test TiDB Using TiUP Bench Component

 When you test the performance of a database, it is often required to stress test the database.
-To facilitate this, TiUP has integrated the bench component, which provides two workloads for stress testing: TPC-C and TPC-H. The commands and flags are as follows:
+To facilitate this, TiUP has integrated the bench component, which provides two workloads for stress testing: [TPC-C](http://www.tpc.org/tpcc/) and [TPC-H](http://www.tpc.org/tpch/).
+The commands and flags are as follows.
+For more information, see the [TPC official website](http://www.tpc.org).

 {{< copyable "shell-root" >}}